iathul/ayyo-app/README.md

 ## What is Ayyo?

-Ayyo (Pronounced as I/O simply means Input and Output) is an application for transferring file via email.
+Ayyo (Pronounced as I/O means Input and Output) is an application for transferring files via email.

 ### To run Ayyo